ArthasZhang007/15418FinalProject/index.md

 What is the data access pattern?
 Block or Interleave, or more complex pattern?

 ## Experiments Configurations && Graphs
 Our main program is to using different thread to access the array element and modify it.
 One division is blocking and another division is interleaving.
-Our default setting is 64 bytes and 512 cachelines, so the total cache size is 32KB which is close to the real L1 cache configurations.
+Our default setting is 64 bytes and 512 cache lines, so the total cache size is 32KB which is close to the real L1 cache configurations.

 ### Experiment 1
 For our first experiment with our independent variable, we increment the cache line size by a factor of 2 everytime while keeping the total size of the cache to be fixed, which is 32KB.